 Claire says; "Gnocchi is an ideal substitute for high-calorie pasta options and is perfectly suited to mixing in vegetables and grain.
-Fennel is a high fibre contribution that makes you feel fuller for longer and has been shown to help moderate blood sugar release as part of a meal.
-To reduce the calories, swap out the sausage for super firm tofu substitute, which is rich in protein."
+Fennel is a high fiber contribution that makes you feel fuller for longer and has been shown to help moderate blood sugar release as part of a meal.
+To reduce the calories, swap out the sausage for a super firm tofu substitute, which is rich in protein."

 Get the recipe: Baked sausage and fennel gnocchi gratin

 18. Wholewheat spaghetti with roasted veg

 This wholewheat spaghetti with roasted veg is really easy to make, packed with aubergines, drizzled in olive oil, and flavoured with a squeeze of lemon and sprinkle of fresh basil and mint.

-Claire, a nutritionist for LastVerdict, says; "A portion of wholewheat spaghetti contains as little as 174 calories, as well as 6g of fibre to help fill you up.
+Claire, a nutritionist for LastVerdict, says; "A portion of wholewheat spaghetti contains as little as 174 calories, as well as 6g of fiber to help fill you up.
 Everything in this meal is low-calorie based, with not one ‘cheat’ component.
-Aubergines are a high-fibre, low-calorie based food that is rich in nutrients and comes with many positive health benefits such as a decrease in risk of heart disease, controlling blood sugar levels and weight loss."
+Aubergines are a high-fiber, low-calorie based food that is rich in nutrients and comes with many positive health benefits such as a decrease in risk of heart disease, controlling blood sugar levels and weight loss."

 Get the recipe: Wholewheat spaghetti with roasted veg

 19. Mexican stuffed chicken with red rice

 Chicken breasts are much lower in fat and calories than thighs for example, which is why they make a great choice in this recipe.
 Choosing to make flavoured rice from scratch is also a good way to cut calories and fat as some packet rice has high nutritional values.